-The CernVM-FS 2.1 server tools support the import of a CernVM-FS file storage together with its corresponding signing keychain.
-With cvmfs_server import both CernVM-FS 2.0 and 2.1 compliant repository file storages can be imported.
+The CernVM-FS server tools support the import of a CernVM-FS file storage together with its corresponding signing keychain.
+The import functionality is useful to bootstrap a release manager machine for a given file storage.

 cvmfs_server import works similar to cvmfs_server mkfs (described in Repository Creation) except it uses the provided data storage instead of creating a fresh (and empty) storage.
-In case of a CernVM-FS 2.0 file storage cvmfs_server import also takes care of the file catalog migration into the CernVM-FS 2.1 schema.
+In case of a CernVM-FS 2.0 file storage cvmfs_server import also takes care of the file catalog migration into the latest catalog schema (see Legacy Repository Import for details).